lizard43/routerWatch/README.md

 - ctrl-x to exit editor

 The routerWatch.sh file writes log messages to /tmp/routerWatch.txt It will overwrite this file at each Pi reboot.
-If your SD card is low on space, this file could grow unbounded.
+This file will grow unbounded until Pi reboot, so if your SD card is low on space, beware.

-I'm using a cheap relay from eBay to rest the routers power.
+I'm using a cheap relay from eBay to reset the routers power.
 I'm tapping into the router's 12v power line so I'm not worried about mains power.

 | Relay Pin | Pi Pin | Wire Color in my diagram above |
 | --- | --- | --- |